 “Any person who accesses government data without a work assignment that reasonably requires access to the data.”

 When has there been a data breach?

 There has been a breach that generally triggers a notice per Minnesota Statutes, section 13.055, when all of the following apply:

-- With the intent to use the data for purposes unrelated to his/her job
+- With the intent to use the private or confidential data for nongovernmental purposes